botleague/botleague/README.md

 ##### 3. Send `results.json` POST

 Finally evaluators POST `results.json` to `https://liaison.botleague.io/results` with the `eval-key` to complete the evaluation and to be included on the Bot League leaderboards.
-An example `results.json` can be found [here](problems/examples/results.json).
+An example `results.json` can be found [here](problems/example_results/results.json).

+### Challenges

+Challenges are sets of problems a bot is tasked with generalizing across.